 If you fail to pay the amount that we think you owe, we may report you as delinquent.
 However, if our explanation does not satisfy you and you write to us within 10 days telling us that you still refuse to pay, we must tell anyone to whom we have reported you as delinquent that you have a question about your bill and we must tell you the name of anyone to whom we reported you as delinquent.
 When the matter is finally settled between us, we must tell anyone to whom we reported you that the matter is settled.

 If we don't follow these rules, we can't collect the first $50.00 of the questioned amount, even if your bill was correct.

 Special Student Requests or Situations

-- Transcripts-Transcript requests will be denied if a student has a balance over $50.00.
+- Transcripts-Transcript requests will be denied if a student has a delinquent account balance.

-- Refunds - All student refunds will be processed through the student’s account, including, without limitation, housing deposits, financial aid, tuition refunds, etc. If a credit balance exists after the processing of such credits, a request for a refund may be made through the Accounts Receivable website.
-The refund will be in the student's name and may be either: a) direct deposited into a specified bank account, b) mailed to the billing address or c) picked up at the Accounts Receivable Office.
+- Refunds - All student refunds will be processed through the student’s account, including, without limitation, housing deposits, financial aid, tuition refunds, etc. If a credit balance exists after the processing of such credits, a request for a refund may be made through Students Accounts on Gibson Online.
+The refund will be in the student's name and may be either: a) direct deposited into a specified bank account, b) a check or c) by other methods if available and requested by the student.

 Student Mandatory Fees and Charges

 The fees listed below are not subject to dispute and are due from the student regardless if services are utilized.

 - Academic Support Services Fee - The Academic Support Services Fee provides certain academic resources to all Tulane students.
 The fee enables students to have access to the University's computer services, data, voice, and internet hook-ups, including those services provided by all outside vendors.
 In addition, tutoring and counseling services, on-line library, inter loan services and other support services, such as, the language and science laboratories, are covered by this fee.